 It’s likely you have an opinion of insurance companies already.
 They’re pretty hard to avoid.
 And, let’s be honest, they’re not the most popular kid on the block.
-Ask around and it won’t take long to find someone with an insurance-related gripe of some sort.
+Ask around and it doesn’t take long to find someone with an insurance-related gripe of some sort.

-That’s after an underwriter has worked out how likely it is that something could go wrong.
+It’s the underwriter’s job to calculate how likely it is that something could go wrong.

 This risk evaluation process is both complicated and necessary.
 Insurers have to make sure that what they’re covering doesn’t cost more in claims than they’re paid in premium.

 And they have to make a profit too.
 Insurance is a business and, like it or not, you’re part of it.
 Every business has to look out for its own interests as well as its customers’ and insurance companies are no different.

 So they have to be circumspect and pick and choose their risks.
 Or specialise in one particular area and get to know those risks inside out.

 Even then, to a certain extent, every policy is a gamble.
 A canny insurer just makes sure the odds are stacked in its favour.

 Here’s a fairly typical professional indemnity insurance risk as an example: